prathimacode-hub/Awesome_Python_Scripts/GUIScripts/spirograph/README.md

 To familiarize yourself with what a Spirograph is as well as to see the mathematical derivation of Spirograph curve equations, visit
 [wikipedia](https://en.wikipedia.org/wiki/Spirograph)

+# How to use this?
+just import the libraries from requirements.txt and run it.
+You can customize it accordingly.

+# other resources
 For Turtle documentation, visit [DOCS](https://docs.python.org/2/library/turtle.html).

 For RGB calculator, visit [w3schools](https://www.w3schools.com/colors/colors_rgb.asp).